Trivo25/agentio/README.md

 - **API access gating**: An agent consumes third-party APIs on behalf of a principal.
 The credential proves the agent is rate-limited (max N calls/hour) and scoped to specific endpoints, without revealing private delegation details.
 API providers verify the credential instead of issuing long-lived API keys to anonymous bots.

-The common pattern: a principal delegates bounded authority -> the agent proves its bounds in ZK -> the agent discovers and coordinates with verified peers over AXL -> counterparties verify the proof before interacting.
-0xAgentio is the layer that makes all of this work without a central authority.
+The common pattern: a principal delegates bounded authority -> the agent proves its bounds -> the agent discovers and coordinates with verified peers -> counterparties verify before interacting.
+0xAgentio is the layer that makes this work without a central broker.

 ### Build on 0xAgentio